WGBH-MLA/pbspace/README.md

 One additional property has been added to the ArchivesSpace DigitalObject.
 The `genre` property is intended to correspond to the pbcoreGenre element in PBCore.

+# AdditionalIdentifier & AdditionalTitle

+AdditionalIdentifier and AdditionalTitle are new objects added to ArchivesSpace for associating additional IDs and titles with DigitalObjects in the application.
+There is a one-to-many relationship between a DigitalObject and AdditionalIdentifiers and AdditionalTitles.

 # Instantiations

 Instantiations are a new object added to ArchivesSpace for tracking PBCore Instantiations.
 There is a one-to-many relationship between a DigitalObject and Instantiations.